 Everything in fitness goes through a cycle of being popular to being vilified to being popular once again.
-Stick around for 25 years like I have and you see that pattern play out on many different topics time and time again.
+Stick around for 25 years like I have and you will see that pattern play out on many different topics time and time again.
 Why does this happen?
-There are several reasons, but the main ones tend to be the fact that the true meaning of a concept, method, exercise, and so on gets hijacked by those that really don’t understand it and ends up being some overhyped, totally changed, and often the worst version of itself.
+There are several reasons but the main ones tend to be the fact that the true meaning of a concept, method, exercise, and so on gets hijacked by those that don’t understand.
+It ends up being some overhyped, totally changed, and often the worst version of itself.
 A great example of this is HIIT workouts and how they have gone from the thing everyone did, to some saying how bad it is, and others proclaiming it the worst method for people to use.
-So, what should one think about HIIT workouts and their validity in helping achieve their fitness goals?
+So, what should we think about HIIT workouts and their validity in helping achieve their fitness goals?

 The science on HIIT workouts is actually very sound.
 The benefits range from decreasing body fat more effective than the lower intensity, longer duration training that people are very familiar with, to the great health benefits such as….

 -Increase Insulin Sensitivity

 -Helps With Hypertension

 You get the point?
 HIIT workouts done correctly can help with A LOT of different aspects of fitness and health.
 Why the bad rap then?

 Well, for one, most people don’t perform HIIT workouts, they do KHW (I’ve heard stronger acronyms, but keeping this clean for people) which is kinda hard workouts.
 Meaning that people often make some of the following mistakes with trying to incorporate HIIT workouts into their training.